LibraryCarpentry/library-python/_episodes/02-index-slice-subset.md

 > ## Challenges
 >
-> 1. Create a new DataFrame that only contains observations with Language values
+> 1. Create a new DataFrame that only contains observations with Languages
->    that are English or French.
-Assign each language value in the new DataFrame
+>    that are *NOT* English.
->    to a new value of `x`.
-Determine the number of null values in the subset.
-> 2. Create a new DataFrame that contains only observations that are English or
+> 2. Create a new DataFrame that contains only observations where the author
->    French and where the author count is greater than 2.
-Create a stacked bar
+>    count is greater than 2.
+Create a stacked bar plot of average number of
->    plot of average number of authors by language with English vs French values
->    stacked for each publisher.
+>    authors by language with values stacked for each publisher.
 {: .challenge}